 This means that while English to French professional translation is still important inside Canada and out, for commercial ventures that employ translation services, Canada turns out to be much more varied linguistically than they might have initially thought.
 This is a fact corporations need to take into account when doing business among, and marketing to (think localization strategies) Canada’s 36 million citizens.

 Canada’s Shifting Language Diversity

-A technical translator, or companies working on any type of legal translation, can benefit financially (saving time, deciding what languages to focus on) by understanding what languages are on the rise in Canada.
-As a mother tongue, French seems to be somewhat on the decline in Canada, but “immigrant languages” like Cantonese, Mandarin, Spanish and Punjabi appear to be holding strong — while Arabic, Farsi, Hindi, Tagalog and a few other languages are showing a steady increase in growth in different regions across the country.
+A technical translator, or companies working on any type of legal translation, can benefit financially by understanding what languages are on the rise in Canada.
+This will save time and help decide what languages to focus on.
+As a mother tongue, French seems to be somewhat on the decline in Canada.
+But “immigrant languages” like Cantonese, Mandarin, Spanish and Punjabi appear to be holding strong.
+Arabic, Farsi, Hindi, Tagalog and a few other languages are also showing a steady increase in growth in different regions across the country.

 Why Translation in Canada Matters

 Canada’s economic engine is run by its domestic and immigrant populations.
 The nation is rich in natural resources, ranging from natural gas, hydroelectricity (fed by its many rivers), crude oil and vast mineral wealth, to its abundance of fishery and forestry assets.

 With a robust medical device opens in a new window sector, which imports tons of medical devices, although has recently seen a rise in domestically produced devices as well, plus an extremely powerful overall economy given the small population size relative to the enormous land mass, Canada punches far above its weight economically.